 Ekaterina Alexandrova vs. Jelena Ostapenko: Prediction and Match Betting Odds | San Diego Open

-Ekaterina Alexandrova (No. 20 ranking) will face Jelena Ostapenko (No. 21) in the Round of 32 of the San Diego Open on Monday, September 11.
+In the Round of 32 of the San Diego Open on Tuesday, Ekaterina Alexandrova (ranked No. 19) meets Jelena Ostapenko (No. 16).

 Looking to place a bet on this or other tennis matches?
 Head over to BetMGM, the King of Sportsbooks, and sign up today with our link!